exercism/jq/concepts/basics/introduction.md

 }
 ```

-To treat the _key_ as an _expression_, you must wrap it in parentheses
+To treat the _key_ as an _expression_, you must wrap it in parentheses (the following also outputs the same as above).

 ```sh
 echo '[{"key":"question", "value":54}, {"key":"answer", "value":42}]' \
 | jq '{(.[0].key): .[0].value, (.[1].key): .[1].value}'
 ```

-This also outputs the same as above.

 ## Pipelines